JYCabello/yeray-booster-tryout/rfc.md

-  state "Entity after rejecting" as ear state "Command Accepted" as ca state "Command Rejected" as cmdrjct state "Accept" as ma state "Reject" as mr state "Meta Event" as me state "Command Result" as cmdrslt state "Command Result" as cmdrsltrm state "Accept Handler" as ah state "Reject Handler" as rh state "Decision (atomic, pure operation)" as decision
+  state "Entity after rejecting" as ear state "Command Accepted" as ca state "Command Rejected" as cmdrjct state "Echo" as ma state "Echo" as mr state "Meta Event" as me state "Command Result" as cmdrslt state "Command Result" as cmdrsltrm state "Accept Handler" as ah state "Reject Handler" as rh state "Decision (atomic, pure operation)" as decision state "Echo Handler" as eha state "Echo Handler" as ehr

   classDef event fill:#de7316
   classDef metaEvent fill:#a8a114